ngua/rumps/TODOS/dsl.md

 END
 ```

-### Procedures with Side Effects
+### Functions with Side Effects

-Procedures that perform side effects but don't need to yield a value:
+Functions that perform side effects but don't need to yield a value:

 ```rumps
 PROCEDURE log-access (user, resource) DO